gloriacjq/Leetcode_Notes/2021-04 Daily Challenge/2021-04-09-Daily-Challenge.md

 ## Solution

 Create map and make comparations one by one.
-Will meetb my friends tomorrow, exciting XD
+Will meet my friends tomorrow, so excited XD.

 ```c++
 class Solution {